Apple, Foxconn say they overly relied on temporary workers in China

 It said it “immediately began a detailed process to ensure that all issues were addressed”.

-The labour report comes at a time of trade tension between the United States and China that has threatened to upend supply chains across the technology industry with tit-for-tat import tariffs.
+The labor report comes at a time of trade tension between the United States and China that has threatened to upend supply chains across the technology industry with tit-for-tat import tariffs.

 Earlier this year, media reports said Apple was considering moving some operations out of China to avoid new U.S. tariffs, with Japan’s Nikkei Asian Review in June putting the figure at 15% to 30% of production.